Setyana Mapasa

 Mapasa represented Australia at the 2020 Summer Olympics.
 She played in badminton women's doubles with her partner, Gronya Somerville, winning one and losing the other.
-They finished third and were therefore eliminated.
+They finished third in their group and were therefore eliminated.
+She also competed for Australia at the 2024 Summer Olympics.

 Early years

 Setyana Mapasa, living in Indonesia, started playing badminton when she was 8-years-old.
 Badminton is a big part of the Indonesian culture and her parents played socially.
 Mapasa is a left handed player and turned professional at the age of 13.
 She made her international debut in 2013.